AjayAj0808/Agile-user-stories-portfolio/fitness-tracker.md

-# Agile User Stories Portfolio
+📌 Project: Fitness Tracker

-## About
+User Story:
-This repository showcases my ability to write user stories and define acceptance criteria using Agile Scrum practices.
+As a fitness enthusiast, I want to track my daily calorie intake and expenditure in my fitness life so that I can achieve my fitness goals effectively.

----
+Acceptance Criteria:

-## Project: Fitness Tracker
+User can input daily meals

-### User Story
+System calculates total calories

-As a fitness enthusiast, I want to track my daily calorie intake so that I can achieve my fitness goals.
+User can view calorie target

-### Acceptance Criteria
+System shows calorie deficit or surplus

-- User can input meals
+Data is stored for progress tracking

-- System calculates total calories
+Business Value:
-- User can track calorie deficit/surplus
+Helps users make informed health decisions and maintain consistency in achieving fitness goals.